Most buyers receive a quote they cannot evaluate — because the assumptions behind the number were never shown to them in the first place.

 The incentive structure makes this worse.
 In a time-and-materials model, where you pay for developer hours regardless of what gets built, a project that runs long is not a failure for the vendor.
 It is more revenue.
 There is no financial pressure on their side to finish faster or scope more accurately.
 That pressure sits entirely on you.

 Two projects can look identical in a brief and cost completely different amounts to build.
 That gap is not random.
-It follows from a small number of variables that vendors understand and most buyers do not, at least not until after they have signed something.
+It follows from a small number of variables that vendors understand and most buyers do not.

 What surprises most first-time buyers is that unclear requirements often cost more than any of the above.
 Not because ambiguity is expensive in principle, but because vendors quote optimistically into it.
 When a requirement that was assumed turns out to be more complex than the vendor priced, that is not a mistake.
 It is a change order.
 And change orders arrive after kick-off, after commitment, when the cost of stopping exceeds the cost of paying.